labF212/labF212/README.md

 - 👋 Hi, I’m @labF212 of EST Setúbal.
 - 👀 I’m interested in programmimg ESP-32 in Micropython.
+- 👀 I’m Programming Arduino with Python using Flet for User Interface and Telemetrix for communication
 - 🌱 I’m currently drawing 3D models in FreeCad.
 - 📫 How to reach me: paulo.galvao@estsetubal.ips.pt